albertgoncalves/hello_nix/js/README.md

     '';
 }
 ```
 This will tell `Nix` to give us `node` and `npm`.
-Prior to letting us into the `nix-shell` environment, `nix` will run the terminal commands assigned to the `shellHook` variable.
+Prior to handing over the keys, `nix` will run the terminal commands assigned to the `shellHook` variable.

 ---
-Once this file is in place, just hammer out
+With the stage set:
 ```bash
 $ nix-shell
 ```
-which will drop you into a `node`-ready `nix-shell`.

----
-From there:
 ```bash
 $ node hello_nix.js
 3